DepictYourself/ncore-movies/README.md

-# senior-ncore-ui
+# ncore-movies
-nCore downloader for seniors
+list movies from nCore